Geckolepis: Taxonomy

 The genus Geckolepis has difficult taxonomy due to variable pholidosis.
 Recent taxonomic and genetic investigation have shown that several cryptic species are present in this genus.
-Recently, Hawlitschek et al. (2016) resurrected Geckolepis humbloti from synonymy with Geckolepis maculata, as a species endemic to the Comoro Islands.
+In 2016, Hawlitschek et al. resurrected G. humbloti from synonymy with G. maculata, as a species endemic to the Comoro Islands.
 In 2017, Scherz et al. (2017) described G. megalepis from the limestone pinnacle karst formations of Ankarana National Park—this species has larger scales than all other members of the genus, but it was also identified based on its osteology.
 The taxonomic identity of G. maculata remains uncertain.

 Species

 The following five species are recognized: